Refugee Integration Programme 2007-2010

 The Programme had three key roles:

 - Writing and implementing the refugee integration strategy for the region: ‘Finding Sanctuary, Enriching Yorkshire and Humber: Integration Strategy for Refugees and Asylum Seekers in Yorkshire and Humber 2009-2011’.
-You can download a copy of the strategy and action plan, and a summary of consultation responses, from our refugee integration strategy page.
+You can download a summary of the consultation responses from refugees and asylum seekers from our past consultations page.

 - Working strategically with partners to ensure the successful integration of refugees across the region.